Study Permit

 • the duration of the program.

-Universities in Canada offer continuing education and degree programs.
+Universities in Canada offer a range of continuing education and degree programs.
 There is a solid academic base and a lot of theory and research.
-Finally, you can apply for higher and more responsible positions, especially after a master's degree.
+Ultimately, you can apply for higher and more responsible positions, particularly after earning a master's degree.

 Cost: Undergraduate programs tend to be more expensive than college programs.
 The cost per academic year starts at 18,000 CAD.
-Again, the price of the program directly depends on the location of the university, the program level, and the duration of the program.
+Again, the price of the program directly depends on the university's location, the program level, and its duration.

 So, you get into the university, then the next step is: